 Saddles provided to beginners at riding schools are are often general purpose saddles that can accommodate a range of different body types.
-But for anybody who has their own horse they will need to buy a saddle that not only suits their shape and size, the type of riding that they will be doing and their horse's body.
+Anybody who has their own horse will need to buy a saddle that not only suits their shape and size but also the type of riding that they will be doing and their horse's body.
 For this reason it's vital to have a thorough knowledge of the different types of horse riding saddles and what each one is used for.
 With a great knowledge of riding saddles you'll be able to find a suitable one for you and your horse.

 It is highly recommended that before buying a saddle a master saddler from the equestrian shop measures up your horse and he knows the disciplines the horse will be taking part in, be it general riding, jumping, dressage, hunting or cross country.

-Saddles can range in price from $100 - $500 depending on their quality but for more specialist saddles they will be more expensive.
+Saddles can range in price from $100 to $500, depending on their quality, but custom or specialist saddles may be more expensive.
 Try to pay a little bit more for your first saddle and get the best one you can.
 You'll feel the rewards while riding!

 These saddles are ideal for the beginner and intermediate rider who has just bought their first horse and enjoys various types of riding.
 They are sturdy with flaps that are cut forward and can accommodate the rider well for basic jumping, dressage and hacks or hunts in the country with small jumps.
 Riders balace well on these saddles and there are no pads at the front of the saddle for the knee.
 They are often used in riding schools because there are so many riders of different abilities and sizes that ride there.